mpaldridge/mpaldridge.github.io/docs/_posts/2022-07-17-long-new-yorker.md

 <!-- **[The Love of a Good Woman](https://www.newyorker.com/magazine/1996/12/23/the-love-of-a-good-woman) by Alice Munro** (1996, 22k words).
 Short story.
 Collected in the [book of the same title](https://en.wikipedia.org/wiki/The_Love_of_a_Good_Woman). -->

 **[Oswald in the U.S.S.R.](https://www.newyorker.com/magazine/1995/04/10/oswald-in-the-ussr) by Norman Mailer** (1995, 34k words).
 On the background of Lee Harvey Oswald, assassin of John F. Kennedy.
-Exceprted from the book ["Oswald's Tale"](https://en.wikipedia.org/wiki/Oswald%27s_Tale).
+Excerpted from the book ["Oswald's Tale"](https://en.wikipedia.org/wiki/Oswald%27s_Tale).

 **[Hillary the Pol](https://www.newyorker.com/magazine/1994/05/30/hillary-the-pol) by Connie Bruck** (1994, 32k words).
 On Hillary Clinton as First Lady and healthcare reformer.